Skip to main content

-Rather than attempt to tackle everything in one month, Cobb says it helps to break down major categories into manageable pieces that you can tackle throughout the year.
+Instead of attempting to tackle everything in just a few months, Cobb says it helps to break down major categories into manageable pieces you can tackle throughout the year.
 This approach lays the groundwork for substantial progress, setting the stage for continuous improvement in the years to come.

 "For any business, it's just healthy to understand where you are, where you've been and where you hope to be in the next 2 to 3 years," he says.
 "Business owners sometimes forget to take a step back and do that because they're always in the grind of the business."